arcusmaximus/SottrModTools/Documentation.md

 ## Cloth physics modding

 Not all bones in an outfit are driven by an animation or other bones: some are instead driven by a cloth physics simulation.
-You can add these physics to your own models in SOTTR.
+You can add these physics to your own models.
-It technically "works" in ROTTR too, but results can be wonky to unusable (more due to an issue with the tools than with the game no doubt).

 The cloth system involves the following concepts:
 * Strip: a patch of fabric (or hair, or rope...) consisting of masses and springs.